wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/3-understand-emergency-calling-issues.md

 1. First, check the supported clients for emergency calling.
 2. Assign emergency addresses.
 In the, from the left navigation select Locations > Emergency addresses.
 Enter a location name and description.
 Select the country or region and the find the address or edit the address manually.
 Select Save.
 3. The network administrator must configure the network settings and Location Information Service (LIS).
 The LIS returns the location, which is then sent as part of the emergency call.
 Direct Routing requires the session border controller to be configured to send calls to the Emergency Routing Service (ERS) provider.
 If you have an emergency location identification number (ELIN) application integrated with your Direct Routing deployment, you also need to associate the emergency addresses with telephone numbers.
 4. Configure Location Information Service using the Microsoft Teams admin center or using PowerShell scripts.
 In the Teams admin center, in the left navigation, go to Locations > Networks & locations.
-You can then select a network identifier to add, such as a Subnets, Wi-Fi access points, Switches, or Ports.
+You can then select a network identifier to add, such as a Subnet, Wi-Fi access points, Switches, or Ports.
 Complete the fields, add an emergency location, and select Apply.
 5. Enable users and sites.
 Finally, assign emergency call routing policies and emergency calling policies.

 ## Test emergency calling